greffgreff/researches/group-project.md

   Additionally, using the DOT framework, I've done research on things related to the context of my project, inlucing research on [JWT](https://github.com/greffgreff/semester-content/blob/main/jwt.md) where I used literary study, pro and con comparisons, and available product analysis as research methods, and [UX testing research](https://github.com/greffgreff/semester-content/blob/main/ux-testing.md) where I used basic data analysis, observation, and usability test.

   Also, communication between various stakeholders in the project was done in a professional manner.
 Please see email under "Requirements and Design" as proof.
+The product owners were satisfied enough with the product that they invited us at their facility at Herleen to present our work to other collegues.

   <br />
 </details>